-- One of the many ASVAB requirements for joining the U.S Armed Forces is that you have a high school diploma or a GED certificate.
+- One of the eligibility conditions for joining the U.S Armed Forces is a high school diploma or a GED certificate.
 Needless to say, a high school diploma is more valuable as the Services allot only a small percentage of the jobs to GED holders.

-- If you have taken this test before but you didn't get a good score, it is important you wait for at least one month from the date of the last ASVAB exam before you can take a retest.
+- If you have taken this test before but you didn't get a good score, it is important you wait for at least one month from the date of your previous attempt before you can take a retest.
 If you wish to take the test for the third time, then you have to wait for six months after the date of the second test before you can take the third test.

-- In case the first or second test of a candidate was cancelled because of cheating, then he will have to wait for a period of six months before taking a retest.
+- In case the first or second test of a candidate was canceled because of cheating, then he will have to wait for a period of six months before taking a retest.

 - As long as the candidate meets the age requirement, he will be allowed to take the examination.
-People between the ages of 17 and 35 years are allowed to take the ASVAB exam.
+People between the ages of 17 and 35 years are allowed to take the examination.
 The same age limit applies if a candidate is thinking about taking a retest.